Jessie Lopez

 Jessie Lopez (born March 29, 1986) is a Filipino volleyball player.
 He played with FEU Tamaraws collegiate men's collegiate volleyball team.
-He is currently playing for the Philippine Air Force Air Spikers in the Spikers' Turf.
+He is currently serving as an assistant coach for the Choco Mucho Flying Titans in the Premier Volleyball League (PVL).

 Career

 Collegiate

 Lopez played for FEU Tamaraws in the UAAP as a setter.

 In UAAP Season 69, he was awarded as Best Server.
 His team also won the championship after beating UP Fighting Maroons in Game 2 of best-of-three finals series.

 In UAAP Season 70, they got 13–1 win-loss record in the preliminary round tied with UST Golden Tigers.
 They won against UP Fighting Maroons in the Semis but they lost against UST Golden Tigers in the finals.

 PH men's national volleyball team

 In 2019, he became part of the Philippines men's national volleyball team in the Southeast Asian Games where they finished silver medal.